 - In The Venture Bros., military-themed supervillain Sgt.
 Hatred had a framed picture of Nixon above his fireplace in the episode Home is Where the Hate is.
 This is the same show that has an affectionate parody/Expy of Hunter S. Thompson who, as noted above, hated Nixon, so having him be the hero to a supervillain is likely a big Take That.

 - He appears in X-Men: Days of Future Past, mostly set in 1973.
-He authorizes the Sentinel program, but eventually changes his mind after his life is saved by a mutant.
+Oddly enough, this film offers one of Nixon's more sympathetic portrayals: He authorizes the Sentinel program, but eventually changes his mind after his life is saved by a mutant.
 Nixon is portrayed by Mark Camacho.